jimmylevell/crowd-overview/CrowdManager/readme.md

 The website will be structured in an traditional frontend and backend architecture.
 ![Frontend Backend](../Documentation/FrontendBackend.png)

-For simplifying the development and deployment of the application CI/CD will be used.
+To simplifying the development and deployment of the application a CI/CD Pipeline will be used.
 ![CI/CD](../Documentation/CI_CD.png)

 ### Frontend
-Using react in combination the bootstrap to create a intuitive UI.
+React will be used as frontend framework.
+As CSS framework Bootstrap will be used.

 ### Backend
-Backend API is using NextJS and mongodb as datastore.
+The backend is developed using NextJS.
+As database mongodb will be used.

 ## Database Layout
 ![Database Layout](../Documentation/DataSchema.png)

 ## Development
 ### Visual Studio Code
 The project is developed using Visual Studio Code.
-For the development a dev container is used.
+For the development a dev container is available.
 This container contains all the necessary tools to develop the application.
 The container is based on the official node image.

 ### Environment Variables
 To control the application behavior the following environment variables are available: